beebs93/github-data-challenge-2014/README.md

 Description
 --------------
-An application that represents real-time user-generated messages retrieved from the public [GitHub Events API](https://developer.github.com/v3/activity/events/) broken down by word and the programming language(s) of the originating GitHub repository.
+An application that represents real-time user-generated messages retrieved from the public [GitHub Events API](https://developer.github.com/v3/activity/events/) broken down by word and the programming language(s) of its originating GitHub repository.

 Requirements
 --------------